 The western genre has traditionally been associated with a specific idea of masculinity: the “cowboy” is a solitary man with a strong moral code; he may not speak much but he is a man of honour, who will not hesitate to resort to violence for the right cause.
 Here, these cowboys are removed from the constraints of the genre and placed within a warm, domestic context, which is what makes Strange Way of Life feel so modern.

 And while there’s plenty of tension between Silva and Jake — as well as their younger selves, played by José Condessa and Jason Fernández — a lot is left to the imagination.
 Ethan Hawke and Pedro Pascal shine, inhabiting their characters so effortlessly that it feels like they were meant to play these roles: their chemistry is incredible, and the rich characterisation helps make Silva and Jake feel even more authentic.

 In fact, the only aspect of Strange Way of Life that will frustrate you is that, when the film ends, it feels like a whole new story is about to begin, but it’s up to us to decide what their future holds.
 We could watch Hawke and Pascal be Jake and Silva for hours, but what Almodóvar has given us is perfect just as it is: an intimate, potent story that comes alive in its most ordinary yet wonderfully subversive moments, and that you’ll want to revisit over and over again.

-Strange Way of Life premiered at the Cannes Film Festival on May 17, 2023.
-The film will be released theatrically later this year in the US (by Sony Pictures Classics) and UK (by Pahté), and on MUBI in Italy and Latin America.
+Strange Way of Life premiered at the Cannes Film Festival on May 17, 2023 and is now showing globally in select theaters.
+The film will be released on Mubi on October 20, 2023.